altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ```
 python -m venv data_apps_env
 ```
-which means, "run python, using the module called `venv`, and create a new environment here called `data_apps_env`".
+which means, "run python, using the module called `venv`, and create a new environment called `data_apps_env`".

 We then tell the terminal to use this environment:
 ```
 data_apps_env\Scripts\activate
 ```
-Finally, we download and install the required Python packages for this workshop:
+Finally, we install the required Python packages for this workshop:
 ```
 pip install jupyterlab streamlit plotly_express
 ```
 {{< /admonition >}}

-{{< admonition type="success" title="MacOS & Linux" open=true >}}
+{{< admonition type="abstract" title="MacOS & Linux" open=true >}}
 We can get a command line interface by opening Spotlight (`command + space`) and typing `Terminal`.
 In this command line window, first, we create a new folder to work in
 ```
 mkdir graphical-data-apps